tal-zvon/UPS_watcher/DEVELOPER_NOTES.rst

 	This is not really a big issue, but I'm using pm-suspend for testing.
 Note to self: switch back to pm-hibernate when releasing

+	"date >> /home/mint/Desktop/BeforeHibernation" lines got into the git repo.
+I only meant to use them during testing.
+Get rid of them

 Ideas for features::

 	Make it so that it can't be run without an argument so that it can't be run directly without cron